-The Company had working capital \$11,581,410 as at November 30, 2021 (August 31, 2021 - \$9,672,321).
-The improvement in working capital seen during the period is primarily due to the, an increase in market value of marketable securities, partially mitigated by a reduction in cash resulting from funding operations during the period.
+The Company had working capital \$5,971,618 as at November 30, 2022 (August 31, 2022 - \$7,588,991).
+The decline in working capital seen year over year is primarily due to the decline in value of marketable securities.

-During the three months ended November 30, 2021, the Company received \$328,400, net of costs, from the exercise of 3,756,666 warrants.
+During the three months ended November 30, 2022, the Company received \$117,235 (three months ended November 30, 2021 - \$16,980) from the sale of marketable securities during the period.

-The Company has no revenue from its exploration and evaluation assets.
-The Company continues to seek additional sources of liquidity.
+The Company has no predictable revenue stream from its exploration and evaluation assets.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
 The Company's ability to continue operations and fund its exploration and evaluation assets expenditures is dependent on management's ability to secure additional financing, or establishing a joint venture or disposition of assets to carry out its exploration programmes.
 Management is actively pursuing such additional sources of financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern.
 Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the consolidated financial statements.
 These adjustments could be material.
-For additional comments on the Company's liquidity and capital resources, refer to Note 1 of the Annual Consolidated Financial Statements for the year ended August 31, 2021, the "Capital Management" section above and to the "Subsequent Events" and "Risk Factors" sections below.
+For additional comments on the Company's liquidity and capital resources, refer to Note 1 of the Annual Consolidated Financial Statements for the year ended August 31, 2022, the "Capital Management" section above and to the "Subsequent Events" and "Risk Factors" sections below.